Mario Bauzá: Biography

 Importantly in 1947, Bauzá introduced the young Havana conga virtuoso Chano Pozo to Gillespie, when the latter wanted to add a Cuban percussionist to his band; though Pozo was killed in a Harlem bar fight just a year later, he left an indelible and long-lasting mark on Gillespie's playing and compositions; co-writing several other compositions such as "Manteca" and "Tin Tin Deo".

 In 1943, the success of "Tanga," the first truly Afro-Cuban jazz tune (attributed to Bauzá), were followed by "Cubop City" and "Mambo Inn".
 Machito and his Afro-Cubans often played straight-ahead big band jazz as well as mambo music.
 Many of the numbers were covers of recordings which had proved popular in Cuba, but with updated arrangements using jazz harmony.
 The band played mambo-style dance numbers at venues such as Manhattan's Palladium Ballroom.
 Bauzá kept his post as director of the Afro-Cubans until 1976.
 After this he worked sparingly, eventually retiring to almost total obscurity.
 In 1979, New York City's Caribbean Cultural Center gave a tribute to Bauzá in an outdoor concert at Lincoln Center featuring Bauzá and his big band.
 The concert featured pianist Billy Taylor, singers Bobby Capó and Graciela, Machito, Jorge Dalto, Chocolate Armenteros and Mario Rivera and was a follow-up to CCCADI's 1979 tribute at Alice Tully Hall which revived Bauza's career.
 A 1990 Celebration of his 80th birthday with his big band with special guests Dizzy Gillespie, Chico O'Farrill, Celia Cruz, José Fajardo, Marco Rizo, at Symphony Space in Manhattan, gave Bauzá the opportunity to record again for the German-based Messidor label.
 The subsequent recordings, Tanga - The Original Mambo King, 944 Columbus Avenue, and My Time Is Now, brought Bauzá two Grammy nominations and out of the shadows into the public's eye with critical acclaim.
 Subsequent European tours on the jazz festival circuit followed culminating with him gracing the cover of DownBeat magazine and a 1992 guest appearance with his big band on The Cosby Show (S08 E22: "You Can't Stop the Music"), performing with Willie Colón.

+1991 he met at his 80th birthday bash at the Beacon Theatre in New York City/Harlem the german producer Götz A. Wörner.
+He realized 2 Tours in Europe and three productions with him and his orchestra.
+One was featuring on a title Arturo Sandoval and Paquito d'Rivera.
+Quincy Jones directed at a show in 1992 at the Montreux Jazz Festival 1992 the orchestra.
+His record "My time is now" (messidor) was nominated for a grammy in the category latin jazz.